Table of Contents

 An earthquake causes slope instability by shaking the slopy land in all possible directions.
 This causes landslides that result in the loss of thousands of lives and properties.

 It is the indirect effect of an earthquake which may be caused by landslides, the breaking down of dams, etc.

-Glacier bursting is also a major problem that may be due to the earthquake.
+Glacier bursting is also a major problem due to the earthquake.

 7. Human Impacts

 If an earthquake lasts longer and its extent is high, this may cause health issues like heart issues, panic attacks, and depression in survivors.

-The structures we lived in are rigid in nature and the effect of the earthquake is more in such structures.
+The structures we live in are rigid, and the effect of the earthquake is more in such structures.

 Tsunami is derived from the Japanese word, i.e. Harbour Wave.
 It is also called Tidal Wave.

-A tsunami is a series of large waves caused by the displacement of a large volume of water due to the earthquake in an ocean or lake, the volcanic eruption in the sea or oceans, and many more.
+A tsunami is a series of large waves caused by the displacement of a large volume of water due to an earthquake in an ocean or lake, a volcanic eruption in the sea or ocean, and many more.

-Most of the countries like Japan, the USA, Hawai, etc are at high risk of Tsunami.
+Most countries like Japan, the USA, Hawaii, etc., are at high risk of tsunamis.

 An earthquake of 7.5 magnitudes or more is the greatest reason for the tsunami.

-The earthquake may lead to the breaking down of electrical supply, gas pipelines, etc that causes a fire.
+The earthquake may lead to the breaking down of electrical supply, gas pipelines, etc., causing a fire.

 In 1906, during the San Francisco earthquake, more people die due to the effect of fire rather than other effects of an earthquake.